 After we have extended an offer of admission, we require applicants to pay a $1,000 deposit by April 1 to reserve their seat in our LL.M. class.
-Admitted students may choose to split this seat deposit payment in two installments of $500 each, but both $500 payments (total $1,000) must be received by the Law School by April 1.
-Generally, all admitted applicants must make a second, final deposit of $500 by April 15 unless otherwise noted in the offer.
+Admitted students may choose to split this seat deposit payment in two installments of $500 each, but both $500 payments (total $1,000) must be received by the April 1 deadline in order to secure your seat in the LL.M. entering class.
 Applicants receiving notification of acceptance after April 1 must pay this deposit by the date indicated in their admission offer email.
 This deposit is not refundable.
-Both deposits will be credited towards the applicant’s tuition and fees upon matriculation.
+The deposit will be credited towards the applicant’s tuition and fees upon matriculation.

 Importance of Full Disclosure

 Falsification of information in an application for graduate studies or failure to provide complete responses to requests for information, including information concerning financial aid status, will be a basis for exclusion from the Law School.
 In addition, either could result in disciplinary action by bar authorities or loss of legal resident status for noncitizen students.
 Applicants have a continued duty to disclose even after they have submitted their applications.
 Students planning to take a bar exam should familiarize themselves with the rules for admission to the bar of the state in which they intend to seek admission, especially those rules relating to character, fitness and other qualifications for practice.

 Members of the admissions team invite some applicants to interview over the phone or via Skype.
 These interviews are initiated by our staff.
 We also sponsor student-led tours every weekday while classes are in session, and encourage applicants to reach out to the Graduate Studies Office with any questions they may have about UVA Law or the admissions process.
 For more information, see Visiting the School.
 We also welcome prospective students to visit the Law School, sit in on classes and meet with the director or another member of the Graduate Committee.
 Such visits must be arranged in advance by contacting the Graduate Studies Office.